rian39/notes/mayer-schonberger.md

 Big data is not about trying to "teach" a computer to "think" like humans.
 Instead, it's about applying math to huge quantities of data in order to infer probabilities.
 12

 Just as the Internet radically changed the world by adding communications to computers, so too will big data change fundamental aspects of life by giving it a quantitative dimension it never had before.
-12
+12 {#numbering}

 Looking at vastly more data also permits us to loosen up our desire for exactitude ...
 It's a tradeoff: with less error from sampling we can accept more from measurement error 13